Monday, April 17, 2017

 St. John's currently features decorated guards Shamorie Ponds and Marcus Lovett.

-Madison Square Garden is the massive, unrivaled proving ground of a stage which every kid who went as under-recruited and under-appreciated as Dixon longs to play on.
+Madison Square Garden is the massive, unrivaled proving ground.
+It is a monumental stage which every kid who went as under-recruited and under-appreciated as Dixon longs to play on.

-Kiss absolutely loved playing alongside Dixon in the backcourt, with the two feeding off each other's energetic and hyperactive style.
+Kiss absolutely loved playing alongside Dixon in the backcourt.
+The two fed off each other's energetic and hyperactive style.

 The lifestyle and athlete support at Quinnipiac is tough to say goodbye to, as Kiss indicated.

-The opportunity to weigh a more appealing, high-profile Division-1 market and the chance to routinely play top-shelf opponents suddenly presented itself.
+The opportunity to weigh a more appealing, high-profile Division-1 market suddenly presented itself.

-Kiss never envisioned high major basketball programs would be pursuing him until the predictable change of direction at Quinnipiac and unpredictable hiring of Dunleavy.
+Kiss never envisioned high major basketball programs would be pursuing him.
+That was, until the predictable change of direction at Quinnipiac and unpredictable hiring of Dunleavy.

 Kiss shied away from divulging his thoughts on the interviews and hiring process.